prenda-school/prenda-school.github.io/docs/Practices/hub/hub.md

 Any code that must break a guideline should be called out, addressed, and either documented for cases which make sense to break a guideline, or have an associated tech debt ticket created in cases where breaking a guideline is required to quickly remediate a critical issue that following a guideline would delay. *An example of this might be a critical bug that needs to be out ASAP.
 Maybe a fix was written and through existing automated tests + some manual testing + developer intuiton it is determined that this fix works and won't make the problem worse.
 In this case it is pragmatic to get this fix out even if it ignores the guideline for testing to prove a fix.*

-## Wiggle Room
-This document doesn't aim to define code styling (commads, linting rules, args as object vs not) nor does it aim to define the implementation of given abstractions as long as they don't deviate from the guidelines. *For example you could have one Vertical Slice utilizing a driver to execute queries directly against a database through a connection while another Vertical Slice utilizes an ORM.
-As long as both slices don't expose database concerns to the consumer of a given slice then both strategies are acceptable.
-Another example would be tests.
-Maybe one slice tests itself by unit tests via isolated dependency and mocks + integration tests for side effecst while another test uses just uses api level integration (acceptance) testing.
-Both are acceptable as long as there is coverage.*

 ## Conventions
 Sometimes guidance that provides more specificity than a guideline needs to exist.

+More often than not this is for enabling better implication.
+For example a naming convention allows engineers to draw better and more accurate conclusions without needing to review documentation.

+Additionally guidelines might be library, framework, or project specific.
+Defining rules around how to interact with a library for example might be pragmatic if that library has capabilities that by some usages might conflict with existing guidelines.

-More often than not this is for code organization purposes.
-For the purpose of this document conventions should be seen as more specific guidelines or extensions to the guidelines.
+For the purpose of this document, conventions should be seen as more specific guidelines or extensions to the guidelines.

 Naming:
 - The entrypoint function for a command or query should start with `command` or `query`.